 290 hectares of land are at risk due to flooding from the Don River, under a Hurricane-Hazel-sized storm event.

-This image shows the area of the eastern waterfront that is at risk of flooding:
+This image shows the area of the eastern waterfront that was at risk of flooding before the flood protection project started:

 This project will remove the flood risk to 240 hectares of land.
 The majority of the remaining 50 hectares of land will be intentionally designed to flood, and they are located within the Keating Channel and the new naturalized river valley system.